Frequently Asked Questions

 How long should my air conditioner last?

-That mostly depends on the owner.
-Without proper maintenance, the life expectancy of the unit rapidly declines.
-In addition, newer air conditioner models have a more sophisticated construction, and as a result, last longer.
-So, a modern, well-maintained air conditioner has the potential to last upwards of twenty-five years.
-While at the same time, a poorly or unmaintained air conditioner will probably only last around ten.
-It’s all about being proactive instead of reactive.
+A modern, well-maintained air conditioner has the potential to last upwards of twenty-five years.
+While at the same time, a poorly or non-maintained air conditioner will probably only last around ten.

 What does SEER mean?

-SEER stands for Seasonal Energy Efficiency Rating.
-It is calculated by dividing the typical cooling output of an average season by the total energy input during the same amount of time.
-The important thing to understand about SEER ratings is that a higher rating equates to a more efficient system.
+SEER stands for Seasonal Energy Efficiency Rating, calculated by dividing the typical cooling output of an average season by the total energy input during the same time.

 What does EER mean?

-The EER, or Energy Efficiency Ratio of a cooling system, indicates how effectively the air conditioner will operate at a specific temperature (usually at 95 degrees).
-Once again, the higher the rating, the more efficient the system.
+Energy Efficiency Ratio of a cooling system, indicates how effectively the air conditioner will operate at a specific temperature (usually at 95 degrees).
+The higher the rating, the more efficient the system.

 What is a BTU?

-BTU stands for British Thermal Unit, it equates to the amount of heat and energy required to raise the temperature of one pound of water one degree Fahrenheit.
-In terms of HVAC, a 10,000 BTU air conditioner is capable of removing 10,000 BTU’s of heat per hour.
+BTU stands for British Thermal Unit.
+It equates to the amount of heat and energy required to raise the temperature of one pound of water one degree Fahrenheit

 What efficiency should my air conditioner be?